Top 5 This Week

 Natchez: Antebellum Capital

-Natchez, on the Mississippi River at the Louisiana border, contains the largest concentration of antebellum plantation homes in America — more than 30 significant mansions within the city limits and surrounding area, representing the wealth generated by the cotton economy and the enslaved labor that made it possible.
-The Natchez Pilgrimage (held twice annually, in spring and fall) opens most of the city’s historic homes to visitors — a tourism tradition that began in 1932 and has been conducted with varying degrees of historical honesty about the source of the wealth being displayed.
-The most recent years have seen a significant expansion of interpretation that acknowledges and centers the enslaved people who built, maintained, and inhabited these properties alongside their enslaving owners — a shift that has made the Natchez Pilgrimage a more honest and ultimately more powerful historical experience.
+Natchez, on the Mississippi River at the Louisiana border, holds the largest concentration of antebellum plantation homes in America — more than 30 substantial mansions within the city limits and surrounding area, representing the wealth generated by the cotton economy and the enslaved labor that made it possible.
+The Natchez Pilgrimage, held twice annually in spring and fall, opens most of the city’s historic homes to visitors — a tourism tradition that began in 1932 and has been conducted with varying degrees of historical honesty about the source of the wealth being displayed.
+Recent years have brought a marked expansion of interpretation that acknowledges and centers the enslaved people who built, maintained, and inhabited these properties alongside their enslaving owners — a shift that has made the Pilgrimage a more candid and ultimately more powerful historical experience.

-Longwood Mansion, the largest octagonal antebellum house in the United States (begun in 1860 and never completed after the Philadelphia craftsmen building it left for the Civil War in 1861, leaving only the ground floor finished and the upper stories in structural but unfinished state), is the most architecturally distinctive property in Natchez.
-The unfinished upper floors — visible through the open stairwell, with their raw lumber and construction tools still in place from 1861 — create a haunting encounter with interrupted history that no completed mansion can match.
-Melrose Plantation, operated by the National Park Service as part of the Natchez National Historical Park, provides the most complete interpretation of both enslaver and enslaved life of any Natchez property.
+Longwood Mansion, the largest octagonal antebellum house in the United States, is the most architecturally distinctive property in Natchez.
+Designed by Philadelphia architect Samuel Sloan and begun in 1860, it was never finished: the Northern craftsmen building it dropped their tools and went home at the outbreak of the Civil War in 1861, leaving only the nine ground-floor rooms complete and the upper stories in raw structural shell.
+Those unfinished upper floors — visible through the open stairwell, with their bare lumber and construction tools still in place from 1861 — create a haunting encounter with interrupted history that no completed mansion can match.
+Melrose Plantation, run by the National Park Service as part of Natchez National Historical Park, offers the fullest interpretation of both enslaver and enslaved life of any property in town.

 The Mississippi Blues Trail

-The Mississippi Delta — the flat alluvial plain between the Mississippi and Yazoo Rivers that stretches from Vicksburg north to Memphis — is the birthplace of the blues and one of the most culturally significant geographic regions in America.
+The Mississippi Delta — the flat alluvial plain between the Mississippi and Yazoo Rivers that stretches from Vicksburg north to Memphis — is the birthplace of the blues and one of the most culturally consequential regions in America.
 The music that emerged from the Delta’s African-American communities in the late 19th and early 20th centuries — a synthesis of field hollers, African musical traditions, and the particular emotional landscape of life under racial oppression — became the foundation of virtually all subsequent American popular music: rock and roll, rhythm and blues, soul, hip-hop.
-Traveling the Delta with musical awareness means following the Mississippi Blues Trail (a network of more than 200 historical markers) and engaging with the specific places where this music was created.
+Traveling the Delta with musical awareness means following the Mississippi Blues Trail, a network of more than 200 historical markers, and seeking out the specific places where this music was made.

-Clarksdale is the Delta’s most visited music destination — a small city whose crossroads (where US Highways 61 and 49 intersect, and where Robert Johnson allegedly sold his soul to the devil) has become the symbolic center of blues mythology.
-The Delta Blues Museum in Clarksdale, located in a restored freight depot that once served as a hobo jungle and informal gathering place for traveling musicians, houses the state’s most significant blues artifact collection, including Muddy Waters’ boyhood cabin, relocated from Stovall Plantation.
-The Red’s Lounge on Sunflower Avenue — a juke joint still operating in its original form, with no sign, a screen door, and handwritten setlists on the wall — is the closest thing to an authentic blues experience available to the visitor who arrives on a weekend night when Red himself or one of the surviving Delta blues musicians he hosts is performing.
+Clarksdale draws more music travelers than anywhere else in the Delta — a small city whose crossroads, where US Highways 61 and 49 intersect and where Robert Johnson allegedly sold his soul to the devil, has become the symbolic center of blues mythology.
+The Delta Blues Museum in Clarksdale, set in a restored freight depot that once served as a gathering place for traveling musicians, holds the state’s deepest blues artifact collection, including Muddy Waters’ boyhood cabin, relocated from Stovall Plantation.
+Red’s Lounge on Sunflower Avenue — a juke joint still running in its original form, with no sign, a screen door, and handwritten setlists tacked to the wall — comes closest to an authentic blues experience for the visitor who arrives on a weekend night when Red himself or one of the surviving Delta musicians he hosts is performing.

 Delta Blues Museum Clarksdale Mississippi crossroads blues heritage B.B.
 King Robert Johnson